apple-phi/ldpc_jossy/README.md

 pip install git+https://github.com/apple-phi/ldpc_jossy
 ```

 That's it.
-No compiling, no MSYS2, no manual code-editing.
+No compiling / `gcc`, no MSYS2, no manual code-editing.
 It's all handled for you.

 ## How does it work?

 This package standardises several platform-independent parts of the library.

-- C's `long` previously could be `int32_t` or `int64_t`.
+- C's `long` previously could be treated as `int32_t` or `int64_t`.
 Now, the C-code is standardised to use `int32_t`.
 - It enforces dynamic type-checking via ctypes's `restype` and `argtypes`
-- It dynamically locates the shared library / CLL.
+- It dynamically locates the shared library / DLL.
 - It handles compilation for you during install, on any platform.

 ## Demo